HEAT PUMP

 It is easily wedged in a corner

-The size of the outdoor unit depends on the power required:
+The outdoor unit has a different size depending on the power required:

 From model 201.A04 to model 201.A08, the outdoor unit measures WxDxH = 1109 x 753 x 544 mm.
 It is quite low.